na-zu-nya/colorlip/README.md

 4. Pixels are filtered by adaptive saturation floor and configured brightness range.
 5. Surviving pixels are quantized into bins and weighted by center bias, edge strength, saturation, and alpha.
 6. Nearby bins are pre-merged in Lab space using an adaptive Delta E threshold.
-7. Clusters are scored using weight, saturation, spatial distribution, center/border bias, and accent preference in OKLCH space.
+7. Clusters are scored from weighted presence, then adjusted by spatial distribution, center/border bias, centroid position, spread, and accent preference in OKLCH space.
 8. Final swatches are selected with another adaptive Delta E merge pass.
+9. `dominant` is chosen from the leading swatches, not only by raw rank but also by a dominant-preference pass in OKLCH space.
+This helps promote colors that feel more representative and visually salient, instead of always keeping the darkest or heaviest cluster at the top.
-9. `dominant` is the top swatch. `accent` is chosen from perceptually distant candidates or swatches.
+10. `accent` is chosen from perceptually distant candidates or swatches.
-10. If the main path produces no candidates, a simpler histogram-based fallback extractor is used.
+11. If the main path produces no candidates, a simpler histogram-based fallback extractor is used.

+## Dominant Selection

+`palette.dominant` is selected in two stages:

+1. `colorlip` first builds and scores cluster candidates from weighted image regions.
+2. After final swatches are decided, the leading swatches are re-ranked for `dominant` selection using:
+   - the original extraction score
+   - weighted presence
+   - a perceptual preference in OKLCH space

+This extra pass keeps `dominant` closer to the color that feels like the image's representative color, especially for photos where a large dark area might otherwise win by area alone.

 ## Alpha Handling